group of white phacelia blooming

 Bokeh refers to the out-of-focus areas of an image.
 Bokeh can be used to create a pleasing background effect for subjects.
 It can result in an image where the subject appears to pop off the page.
 The basic technique for creating bokeh is to be as close to the subject as possible with the background at a significant distance and shoot with a shallow depth of field (large aperture).
 It is also important to pay attention to the colors, highlights, and shadows of the background to ensure optimal placement of the subject.

-Notice in this image of a ruby-throated hummingbird how the background is blurred creating a soft, complementing background to the bird.
+Notice how in this image of a ruby-throated hummingbird sipping nectar from a jewelweed blossom the background is blurred creating a soft, complementing background to the bird.
 The bird and flower appear almost 3-D.

 Ruby-throated hummingbird with soft color bokeh.